juaoose/styled-qr-code-node/README.md

 # QR Code Styling

+> This is the fork of the fork.
+This version uses `@napi-rs/canvas` instead of `skia-canvas` to make it easier to deploy on environments such as AWS Lambda.
+This forks from [Loskir's version](https://github.com/Loskir/styled-qr-code)

 JavaScript library for generating QR codes with a logo and styling.

 **This is a NodeJS fork of the QR code styling repo [qr-code-styling](https://github.com/kozakdenys/qr-code-styling),